distributed-assertions/distributed-assertions.github.io/docs/dispatch.md

 Run `dispatch publish <input-path> <target>` to publish a DAMF object starting from a dispatch standard input (a `json` file with path `<input-path>`).
 The `<target>` argument can take one of two values: `local` for local IPFS node pinning, or `cloud` for pinning through [web3.storage][w3s] service.

-:warning: When `cloud` is used, make sure to have set your API token first, as described in the [set-web3token](#set-web3token) command section.
+:warning: When `cloud` is used, make sure to have set your web3.storage account's email and space first, as described in the [set-w3-email & set-w3-space](#set-w3-email-set-w3-space) commands section.

 :warning: For publishing *assertion* objects, make sure to have the *agent* specified in the input `json` initially created, as described in the [create-agent](#create-agent) command section.
 Same applies in case a *profile name* is used for the *language* (using [create-language](#create-language)) and *tool* (using [create-tool](#create-tool)) fields instead of a direct `damf:cid`.